jvnetobr/documentacao/README.md

 $ sudo ./documentacao.sh
 ```

-Can you read your file using "cat"
+You can read your file using "cat"